pipeargill/Open-Source-Wearables/README.md

 ![20241220_141300](https://github.com/user-attachments/assets/645a9185-50a4-4293-a1ff-043a1e5d5381)

-I have disignrd the corresponding part that will connect to the filter and allow for remote placement, just need to document and publish.
+I have designed the corresponding part that will connect to the filter and allow for remote placement, just need to document and publish.

 ---